-Introduction: In order to achieve low power, reduced chip area and improved speed, metal-oxide semiconductor field-effect transistor (MOSFET) device dimensions have been aggressively scaled down to the nanometer realm.
-In spite of increase in ON-current, drastic scaling down of the device leads to excessive leakage current, which come into existence due to the shrinkage of the channel and associated effect termed as short current effects (SCE) which includes the drain induced barrier lowering (DIBL), threshold voltage roll-off, gate induced drain leakage (GIDL), hot carrier effect, and etc. [1, 2].
-The symmetric model of underlap double-gate nMOSFET (U-DG nMOSFET) has emanated as a possible solution for the minimization of the SCE [3-6].
-It minimizes the GIDL as well as fringing capacitances, however with reduced underlap lengths, DIBL is higher.
+In order to achieve low power, small chip area and improved speed; metal-oxide semiconductor field-effect transistor (MOSFET) device dimensions have been aggressively scaled down to nanometer realm.
+In spite of increase in ON-current, drastic scaling down of the device leads to excessive leakage current.
+The presence of the leakage current was due to the shrinkage of the channel and associated effect termed as short current effects (SCE) which includes the drain induced barrier lowering (DIBL), threshold voltage roll-off, gate induced drain leakage (GIDL), hot carrier effect, and etc. [1, 2].
+The symmetric model of underlap double-gate nMOSFET (U-DG nMOSFET) has emerged as a possible solution for the minimization of the SCE [3-6].
+This architecture minimizes the GIDL as well as fringing capacitances, although with reduction in underlap lengths, DIBL become higher.
 Underlap on the other hand increases channel resistance, which in turn reduces the ON-current.
-Hence, the underlap length must be optimized for desired functioning of the device [7].
+Hence, the underlap length must be optimized for the desired function of the device [7].

 With the increasing demands for high-speed devices with low power consumption for various digital and analog applications, more drive current seems to be the primary concern.
-Therefore, scaling the thickness of gate oxide (t{ox}) is necessary to boost up the gate oxide capacitance (C{ox}), as a result of which the ON-current is also enhanced.
-With the reduction in t{ox} , gate tunneling process becomes significant, thereby contributing to gate leakage, hence t{ox} around 1.2 nm is of utmost required for proper control over gate tunneling [8].
-To counter this obstacle, high-k dielectrics, such as HfO2 and Al2O3 are being used to replace the conventional SiO2 but keeping the effective oxide thickness (EOT) same [9].
+Therefore, scaling the thickness of gate oxide (t{ox}) is necessary in order to boost up the gate oxide capacitance (C{ox}).
+As the result, the ON-current was also enhanced.
+With the reduction in t{ox} , gate tunneling process becomes significant, thereby contributing to gate leakage.
+Therefore, t{ox} of approximately 1.2 nm is utmost required for proper control over gate tunneling [8].
+In order to counter this issue, high-k dielectrics, such as HfO2 and Al2O3 are being used to replace the conventional SiO2 but keeping the same effective oxide thickness (EOT) [9].
 However, the use of high-k dielectrics has its own set of shortcomings, which includes the presence of interface traps and severe scattering.
-These phenomena cause a reduction in the mobility of the carriers [7, 10], which affect the ON-current as well.
-This can be mitigated by providing a thin layer of SiO_2 between the high-k and the silicon channel due to the silicon and oxide junction provides minimal interface traps, which in results into reduced scattering at high extent.
+These phenomena cause a reduction in the mobility of the carriers [7,10], which affect the ON-current as well.
+This can be mitigated by providing a thin layer of SiO2 between the high-k and the silicon channel because the silicon and oxide junction provides minimal interface traps resulting to reduction of scattering at high extent.
 This particular arrangement is termed gate stack (GS) [11].